zdravkov/kendo-docs/getting-started/web/sortable/integration.md

         $.ajax({
             url: "yourUrl",
             dataType: "json",
-            data: { //send the data and update the order of items on the server
+            data: { //send the data and update the order of the items on the server
                 oldIndex: oldIndex,
                 newIndex: newIndex,
                 dataItem: dataItem